hxckr-org/hxckr-core/README.md

 ## Getting Started

 ### Prerequisites
-- Rust and Cargo are required to build and run the application(This is provided via nix).
-You can also install them using [rustup](https://rustup.rs/).
+- Rust and Cargo are required to build and run the application (this is provided via Nix).
+You can also install them globally using [rustup](https://rustup.rs/).
-- PostgreSQL is used as the database for this project.(This is provided via docker compose using nix flakes)
+- PostgreSQL is used as the database for this project (this is provided via docker compose using Nix flakes).
-- Nix flake is used to manage the development environment.
-You can install it using the instructions [here](https://nixos.org/download.html).
+- Nix flake is used to manage the dependencies in the development environment.
+You can install it following the instructions [here](https://nixos.org/download.html).
 - Docker is used to manage the database.
-You can install it using the instructions [here](https://docs.docker.com/get-docker/).
+You can install it following the instructions [here](https://docs.docker.com/get-docker/).
-- Diesel CLI is used to manage the database schema.
-(This is provided via nix flakes)
+- Diesel CLI is used to manage the database schema (this is provided via Nix flakes).

 1. **Clone the Repository**:
    ```bash